 Since the lodge is a smaller and remote operation, staff members need to be able to do a little bit of everything.
 Tasks often include: dish washing, housekeeping, maintenance, driving to town for supplies and/or guest pick up/drop-offs, shuttling equipment and people across the lake, and the willingness to help out a guest in need at any time!

-To learn more about the jobs available, download an application and mail it in to us.
+To learn more about the jobs available, visit our Job Openings page.

 Kenai Backcountry Lodge Community Living Mission Statement